Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ```ruby
 depends_on :python if MacOS.version <= :snow_leopard
 ```
-No explicit Python dependency is needed on recent OS versions since /usr/bin is always in `PATH` for Homebrew formulæ; on Leopard and older, the python in `PATH` is used if it's at least version 2.7, or else Homebrew's python is installed.
+No explicit Python dependency is needed on recent OS versions since /usr/bin is always in `PATH` for Homebrew formulae; on Leopard and older, the python in `PATH` is used if it's at least version 2.7, or else Homebrew's python is installed.

-Formulæ for apps that require Python 3 **should** declare an unconditional dependency on `:python3`, which will cause the formula to use the first python3 discovered in `PATH` at install time (or install Homebrew's if there isn't one).
+Formulae for apps that require Python 3 **should** declare an unconditional dependency on `:python3`, which will cause the formula to use the first python3 discovered in `PATH` at install time (or install Homebrew's if there isn't one).
 These apps **must** work with the current Homebrew python3 formula.

 ## Installing